Skip to Content

 Neptune28.32°28.32°

-The formula midpoint (23.41354° for Earth) is the geometric mean — the time-average of the simple two-cosine formula.
-However, the true mean obliquity measured at the solstice is ~23.453° — systematically higher by ~0.040° (143 arcseconds).
+Geometric vs Pythagorean mean.
+The formula midpoint (23.41354° for Earth) is the geometric time-average of the two-cosine formula.
+The true mean obliquity measured at the solstice is ~23.453° — systematically higher by ~0.040° because the perpendicular tilt components add by Pythagorean composition, always positive.
+This is why J2000 obliquity (23.44°) sits slightly above the formula midpoint.
+See Formulas for the full derivation.

 Cross-Planet Connections